 Surrounded by flourishing forest home to diverse wildlife, this grandiose waterfall prides itself with three cascading foliage-taped boulders fringed with plants and grasses.

 Rumor has it that a fourth tier exists further upstream.
-However, this is only a hearsay from local folks because up to this day, there is still no documented image of the existence of it.
+However, this is only a hearsay from local folks because up to this day, there is still no documented image of its existence.

 How to get to Awao Falls

-Once you’re at DCTTO ground, take a bus bound for Monkayo.
-The bus fare is P130 for a non-air conditioned bus and P145 for an airconditioned bus.
-Travel time is approximately 3 hours.
+Once you’re at the DCTTO ground, take a bus bound for Monkayo.
+The bus fare is P130 for a non-air-conditioned bus and P145 for an air-conditioned bus.
+The travel time is approximately 3 hours.

-Once you’re already in the vicinity, you have the freedom to select which of the two ways leading to Falls 1 and Falls 2 you’ll choose.
-Best if you’ll visit Falls 1 first before getting to Falls 2.
+Once you’re in the vicinity, you have the freedom to select which of the two ways leading to Falls 1 and Falls 2 you’ll choose.
+It’s best to visit Falls 1 first before going to Falls 2.

 The easiest way to get to Awao Falls